arbind/web-craft-yelp-service/README.md

   #  id of the biz to fetch
   #
   #  callback:
-  #    The result is returned with a call to callback(err, biz)
+  #    result is returned by calling callback(err, biz)

 bizByName: (name, location, callback) =>
   # Returns 1 Yelp biz from the Yelp API (doesn't check the cache at all)